LineageOS/lineage_wiki/pages/libvirt-qemu.md

 export AB_OTA_UPDATER=false
 ```

-Select the build target by running the following command, where `<target>` is one of the entries in the table below:
+Select the target to build.
+If you wish to build one of the targets in the table below, run the following command:
 ```
-breakfast <target>
+breakfast <Target>
 ```

 |      Target       |      Architecture     |    Type    |